simbo/small-store/docs/includes/_05_effects.md

 `weatherActions` as it doesn't change the state and only triggers an effect.

 Also notice, how the action functions are returning partial state objects instead of callbacks.
-As our state changes don't need to know about the previous state, we can use this simplification.
+As we don't need to know about the previous state for our state changes, we can use this simplification.